chapel-lang/chapel/doc/rst/language/spec/locales.rst

 Locales
 -------

 A *locale* is a Chapel abstraction for a piece of a target architecture that has processing and storage capabilities.
 Generally speaking, the tasks running within a locale have roughly uniform access to values stored in the locale's local memory and longer latencies for accessing the memories of other locales.
-As examples, a single shared memory machine would be defined as a single locale, while in a system consisting of a group of network-connected multicore nodes or SMPs each node would be defined as a locale.
+As an example, a single shared memory machine would be defined as a single locale.
+In contrast, a cluster of network-connected multicore nodes would have a locale for each node.

 .. _The_Locale_Type: